 History and Symptoms: History of the injury, including previous injuries, treatments, and recovery, is useful as the initial step.
 Understanding the patient’s goals and plans to return to sports or activities is helpful.
 Knowledge of current level of function, presence of a support system, use of medications or supplements, and what positions or movements reduce or increase pain is also important.

-Physical Exam: A physical examination will be performed to assess reflexes, posture, balance, walking, muscle control, body stabilization during rest and movement, range of motion of joints, and any deficiencies or problems that may have contributed to the original injury.
+Physical Exam: A physical examination will be performed by a physical medicine and rehabilitation (PM&R) physician to assess reflexes, posture, balance, walking, muscle control, body stabilization during rest and movement, range of motion of joints, and any deficiencies or problems that may have contributed to the original injury.

 Rehab Management: The overall goal of functional rehabilitation is to train the patient using three-dimensional movements to prepare the whole body to return to daily activities or sports.
 This differs from therapies used to address the patient’s symptoms using such modalities as heat, ice, and medication while mainly strengthening the isolated injured muscle.
 The athlete should begin rehabilitation as soon as the injury allows, and rehabilitation, which should be injury-specific, may follow a multi-phase program that involves progressive steps from controlling inflammation and pain to restoration of motion to development of muscle strength, power, and endurance to return to sport-specific activity.
 A team approach should involve rehabilitation physicians, physical therapists, athletic trainers, and strength and conditioning coaches.